Birth Plan Template: 5 Key Factors to Include in your Birth Plan

 In Dr Robyn Thompson's experience, many women are not aware that the events that occur during labor and birth greatly influence breastfeeding.

-This makes the decisions that a woman makes during this time, super important.
+This means, that the decisions a woman makes during this time, are extremely important.

-This is why we encourage women to become well informed during pregnancy (first, second or third trimester), rather than waiting until you have your baby in your arms.
+It is the reason why Dr Robyn encourages women to become well informed during pregnancy (first, second or third trimester), rather than waiting until you have your baby in your arms.

 By gaining the knowledge, you'll have more confidence to make informed decisions, thereby reducing the risk of complications during your labor, birth AND with breastfeeding.